Philippe Jabre: Financial Services Authority (UK) Fine

 From the FSA website: "On 11 February 2003 Mr Jabre was 'wall crossed' by Goldman Sachs International as part of the pre-marketing of a new issue of convertible preference shares in Sumitomo Mitsui Financial Group Inc (SMFG).
 Mr Jabre was given confidential information and agreed to be restricted from dealing SMFG securities until the issue was announced.
 Mr Jabre breached this restriction by short selling around $16 million of SMFG ordinary shares on 12–14 February 2003.
 When the new issue was announced on 17 February 2003, Mr Jabre made a substantial profit for the GLG Market Neutral Fund."
-At first he planned on appealing the fine, but then withdrew his appeal.
+Jabre initially considered appealing the fine, but then withdrew his appeal.